 • Problems arising from recent eye surgery

 Make an appointment over the phone

-You will be contacted by a clinician to discuss your symptoms further either via phone or video call to assess how quickly you need to be seen by Our Consultant.
+You will be contacted by a clinician to discuss your symptoms further either via phone or video call to assess how quickly you need to be seen.

-Depending on your Symptoms, You might need eye drops in your eyes to enlarge your pupils, to get a better view of your eyes health.
+If require face to face appointment, the clinician may put drops in your eyes to enlarge your pupils in order to get a better view inside your eyes.
 You should not drive until the effects of these drops have worn off, which may take a few hours.

 What should I take with me?
 If you can please bring